-- It can be used as often as desired.
+- You can use it as often as you wish.

 Dangers of Commercial Dyes

-When we use henna, we’re not only benefiting our hair by using natural products, we’re also avoiding the damaging effects of commercial dyes that contain peroxide and ammonia, two chemical substances that damage the hair and can cause the following symptoms with extended use:
+When you use henna, you’re not only benefiting your hair by using natural products, you’re also avoiding the damaging effects of commercial dyes.
+These may contain peroxide and ammonia, two chemical substances that damage the hair and can cause the following symptoms if you use them too frequently: